-Sure, I think there would be more societal effects than what we've actually seen, but they're not just sweeping this huge thing under the run either and as long as we're focusing on the 'small story' with our character's POV's, I can overlook that we're not seeing much of the grand effects of such a revelation.
+Sure, I think there would be more societal effects than what we've actually seen, but they're not just sweeping this huge thing under the rug either and as long as we're focusing on the 'small story' with our character's POV's, I can overlook that we're not seeing much of the grand effects of such a revelation.

-I think maybe I just don't trust that they'd do a convincing job of trying to deal with the world picture so I'm comfortable that its being acknowledged, but not focused on.
+I think maybe I just don't trust that they'd do a convincing job of trying to deal with the world picture, so I'm comfortable that it's being acknowledged, but not focused on.

 I also want to address Faith's recollection here, because it feels off to me.
 Not that she wouldn't immediately reference Allan Finch in her memories, but that she'd be blabbing about it in front of this bit girl.
 I'd accept her throwing out a single sentence ("Hey, I've been there myself", would be sufficient), but her second panel continuation just doesn't feel right for this setting.

 Page 15: Later in the evening/early morning hours, Faith and Angel are sparring on the roof of Faith's home.
 Faith turns conversation toward Mother Night.
 Angel isn't particularly interested because although he's heard of her vaguely, it seems that she's been following the no kill/no turn rules.
 Faith agrees that she's heard the same thing, but she's also sure that something is off about whatever she's into, and explains the two different not-vamps, but think they are that she's run into.